LMOlivera/Learn-React-fast/README.md

 - <a name="CSSR">Client-side/Server-side rendering</a>: This means who is going to be in charge of the rendering of the webpage.
 Thanks to the variety of Frontend Frameworks we usually do client-side rendering (everything is handled by your web browser).
 This doesn't mean we don't use Server-side anymore (in this case the server had to do everything, often slowing things down).

+- <a name="Transpiler">Transpiler</a>: Tool that reads code written in one programming language to produce equivalent code in another.